 My boyfriend and I always use condoms, but I’m still worried about STIs and want more control over my method.
 What’s the deal with female condoms?
 Will I be extra protected if I wear one, too?

-Great question.
-First of all, if you’re having a lot of anxiety about STIs despite your committed relationship with condoms, it’s worth thinking about the root of some of your worries.
-It can be hard to enjoy your sexual relationship if you’re constantly preoccupied by fears about STIs, and an open conversation with both your boyfriend and your medical provider can help address your concerns.
+Great question!
+First of all, if you’re having a lot of anxiety about sexually transmitted infections (STIs) despite your committed relationship with condoms, it’s worth thinking about the root of some of your worries.
+It can be hard to enjoy your sexual relationship if you’re constantly preoccupied by fears about STIs.
+An open conversation with both your boyfriend and your medical provider can help address your concerns.

-It’s important to be aware that the rates of contraceptive failure for internal condoms are slightly higher than for external (male) condoms, especially for typical use.
-This can be addressed by paying careful attention to the directions when inserting the condom and making sure that it is worn correctly.
+Keep in mind that the rates of contraceptive failure for internal condoms are slightly higher than for external (“male”) condoms.
+Pay careful attention to the directions when inserting the condom and double check that you’re wearing it correctly.

 If you’re looking for a hormone-free method of birth control that also provides protection against STIs, the internal condom sounds perfect for you!
 You can get them at some drugstores, online, and (often free) from many community health or family planning clinics.

 HOWEVER—It’s a common myth that “doubling up” (using an internal and external condom simultaneously) provides better protection.

 This is not true!
 The two condoms rub together to create friction that actually decreases the effectiveness of both methods, and makes it more likely that the condom will break.
 Although your condom enthusiasm is admirable, stick to one type at a time!

 If you’re 10-22 years old in NYC, stop by the Mount Sinai Adolescent Health Center on E. 94th Street in Manhattan to talk to a health care provider about your sexual health, and get free, confidential STI testing and treatment.
 We’ll also give you free internal condoms, and show you how to use them!